top of page

 I was devastated, but it also ignited a survival mode that motivated me to spend every ounce of physical, emotional, and spiritual strength for the following 1-½ weeks to work with my physical therapist to learn to walk with my walker down the hall, and to climb 10 stairs with a cane.
 I was relentless.

 Triumph!
 Elated with utter relief, my doctor discharged me home.
 Along with me came my walker, my cane, a bath chair, a hospital bed, assistive dressing devices, and the PICC line in my arm.
 That night, finally again in my own bedroom, I slept better than I have ever had in my life.
 But the next day I awoke to voices outside my bedroom door.
+My roommates were embarrassed to have friends over because of how I looked and wanted me out.

 How could this stranger so calmly tell me to accept chronic pain; that I would never achieve my dream of living pain-free?